cometsong/rcfiles/README.md

 > **It can be installed via an included shell script: INSTALL.sh**

 -----------------------------------------------------------------
-Simply clone the git repository to wherever you'd like to keep it.
+To Install, simply clone the git repository to wherever you'd like to keep it.
-Then run the included INSTALL.sh script to have it create the links and to modify the primary rc starters.
+Then cd to that dir, check/edit the Makefile, and run 'make'

+This will delete all links/files that exist in your home dir (or other destination) and make new ones from the files in this repo.

 **OR.........................................**